Thursday, 29 May 2014

 A closer view.
 (16.03.2011.)

-Inside the gate, rooms on the right side.
-Now a library.
+Inside the gate, a room on the right side is currently being used as a libary.
 (16.03.2011.)

 Another bastion.
 (16.03.2011.)

-Alipur Chatha is an old town and I was informed by the librarian saheb that many old houses exist in the town.
+Alipur Chatha is an old town and I was informed by the librarian that many old houses exist in the town.
 Due to shortage of time I could not visit them.

 Tariq Amir